metafacture/metafacture-core/README.md

 It also contains an interpreter to build `Metafix` objects from the Fix DSL.
 These are intended as a replacement for the `Metamorph` stream module in Metafacture workflows.
 In Flux workflows, the idea is to replace `morph(sample.xml)` with something like `fix(sample.fix)`.

+The editor UI contains input fields for sample data and a Flux definition to run workflows with the given Fix.

 [![Build Status](https://travis-ci.org/metafacture/metafacture-fix.svg?branch=master)](https://travis-ci.org/metafacture/metafacture-fix)

 Setup